CodeBunny09/MySite/README.md

 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
 Tune in with me for daily updates!!!!</p>

 <u>Day:6</u>
-<p>Started learning how to use 'materialize' for designing the frontend, whilw working on the project....
-Made a good progress too!!</p>
+<p>Started learning how to use 'materialize' for designing the frontend, while working on the project....
+Made good progress too!!</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
 Tune in with me for daily updates!!!!</p>